-Here is a gallery of some my public art.
+Here is a gallery of some my public art and public art I've seen on the streets.
 If you have comments or thoughts, e-mail at firstname.lastname@example.org or text at 713-591-0402.
-Say hello if you see me on the streets of Houston & share the word that I'm out and about.
-Check back often as I update the page.
+Please check back here often as I update the page.
 Please read all of NeilAquino.com.
 Here is my store on Zazzle where I offer fine items that have slogans from my signs on them.
 Many of the items can be customized.
-Take a look and help a guy out!
-Thanks.
-(All pictures are in Houston unless otherwise noted.)
+Take a look!

 My first outing with a sign at the 45 S feeder road & Houston Ave.
 A few minutes after I started standing at the intersection, a motorist offered me a Gatorade and I knew I was on the right course.
 5/17/16